quickapps/docs/en/developers/blocks-api.rst

 blocks:

 -  Custom Blocks: Those created using the administer blocks area.
--  Widget Blocks: Those generated on-the-fly (or created) by third-party plugins
+-  Widget Blocks: Those generated on-the-fly (or created) by third-party plugins.

+The main difference between a custom block and a widget is that widgets can provide configurable settings aimed to change the behavior of the widget itself.
+A good example of a widget block can be a RSS reader which can limit the number of articles to be displayed.
+However, you must be aware that custom blocks are internally handled as Widget as well: ``CustomBlockWidget``

 Blocks may appear on a page depending on both the theme or administrative block settings.
 Block settings are controlled from the block administration screen, from